aeryskyB/obsidianXquartz/README.md

+# obsidianXquartz

+This is a fork of [Quartz project](https://github.com/jackyzha0/quartz).
+I will use this for my obsidian companion.

+---

 # Quartz v4

 > “[One] who works with the door open gets all kinds of interruptions, but [they] also occasionally gets clues as to what the world is and what might be important.” — Richard Hamming